Clariteia/minos-documentation/docs/quickstart/aggregate.md

 A possible solution could be to use a `list` or something similar so that `questions: list[Question]` resolves the problem, but this approach has a caveat, that is the event publication.
 Using the `list` class, the `questions` field is treated as a standard field and the generated events will publish the full list of questions also when only one of them has a small change.
 In some cases this could be the needed behaviour, but another one can be used.

-The `EntitySet` class is the best way to store *Entities* in most cases, as it provides *incremental storing capabilities* that provides a big speedup when a big amount of them is stored.
-In terms of usage, the `EntitySet` inherits from the [collections.abc.MutableSet](https://docs.python.org/3/library/collections.abc.html#collections.abc.MutableSet) base class, so it can be used as a standard Python's `set`, so that includes the common `add`, `remove`, `__contains__`, etc. methods, but are specially adapted for `Entity` instances.
+The `EntitySet` class is the best way to store *Entities* in most cases, as it provides *incremental storing capabilities* that provide a big speedup when a big amount of them is stored.
+In terms of usage, the `EntitySet` inherits from the [collections.abc.MutableSet](https://docs.python.org/3/library/collections.abc.html#collections.abc.MutableSet) base class, so it can be used as a standard Python's `set`, so that it includes the common `add`, `remove`, `__contains__`, etc. methods, but they are specially adapted for `Entity` instances.

 In any case, the real advantage to use the `EntitySet` are the *incremental storing capabilities*, that is, instead of storing the full entity set after each `Aggregate.update` call, only the creations, updates or deletions are stored (and also published over the event system).